Skip to main content

 Done

 At this point your drone or module design meets the technical requirements of Standard Remote ID.
-To complete compliance as a manufacturer, you must:
+To fully complete compliance as a manufacturer for the US market, you must also finalize the following steps:

-• File a Declaration of Compliance (DoC) with the FAA, attesting that your production units meet Part 89 requirements.
+• File a Declaration of Compliance (DoC) with the FAA, confirming that your production units follow the accepted MoC.

-• Ensure each unit carries a valid Remote ID serial number.
+• Assign each unit a valid Remote ID serial number in the ANSI/CTA‑2063‑A format.

-• Receive FAA acceptance of your DoC before marketing or operating the product as Standard Remote ID.
+• Wait for FAA acceptance of your DoC before marketing or operating the product as a Standard Remote ID drone.
+Guidance: FAA Remote ID for Industry and Standards Bodies

 warning